The Complete Checkmate Patterns List (with examples)

 And here's a more advanced example.

-In this checkmate, named after Harry Pillsbury, the Bishop controls the corner square of the castled King, while the Rook delivers a checkmate on the open file.
+In this checkmate, named after Harry Pillsbury, the Bishop controls the corner square of the castled King, while the Rook delivers a mate on the open file.
 The escape squares of the enemy King are blocked by their own pieces.

 Here, the enemy King is trapped in the corner.
 The Rook cuts off the important escape squares on the file/rank.
 The Bishop moves in to deliver a checkmate.